TIBCOSoftware/fabrician-docker-swarm-enabler/README.md

 |`Docker Block Output (MB)`|Docker block device output (MB)|
 |`Docker Block Input (MB)`|Docker block device input (MB)|

-The Enabler statistics contain a sum of the statistics from all the Docker containers managed by the main Docker daemon on a given Swarm node.
+The Enabler statistics contain a sum of the statistics from all the Docker containers managed by the Main Docker Daemon on a given Swarm node.

 ### Silver Fabric Runtime Context Variables